 When it comes to sensory play activities, most of us think of sand and water tables and different mediums we use in bins for children to explore.
 While these are great examples of sensory play, there is so much more to it than that.
-It is important to first understand WHY young children learn best through sensory play, and then secondly, it’s equally important to know how to plan for it with our students.
+It is important to first understand WHY young children learn best through sensory play, and then secondly, it’s equally important to know how to plan for it.

-Here are some really fun ways to do that in your class that are easy to prepare and never get old!
+Here are some really fun ways to do this in your classroom that are easy to prepare and never get old!
 Most of these activities require a deep, clear, plastic bin that you probably already have in your closet!

-One of my most favorite sensory activities to do with 2-year-olds and older is a car wash.
-The reason it is one of my favorites if I’m being honest is because it’s SO easy to prepare!
+One of my favorite sensory activities to do with 2-year-olds and older is a car wash.
+The reason is that it’s SO easy to prepare!

 Just grab some cars from your blocks area and grab an empty bin to fill with water.
-Throw some clean sponges and other tools like a toothbrush, dish brush, etc. and let the students explore washing the cars (feel free to add a splash of dish soap to get suds, but be sure to monitor that they don’t ingest!).
+Throw some clean sponges and other tools like a toothbrush, dish brush, etc., and let children explore washing the cars (feel free to add a splash of dish soap to get suds, but be sure to monitor that they don’t ingest!).

-Sometimes in the summer, it’s also fun to do this activity on a larger scale with our trikes, bikes, and other riding toys.
-Kids can drive them up to the line, and other friends can use sponges and the hose to wash them!
+Sometimes in the summer, it’s also fun to do this activity on a larger scale with trikes, bikes, and other riding toys.
+Children can drive them up to the line, and other friends can use sponges and the hose to wash them!

-This activity can be used all year round, and it can be a big focus when you teach about topics like community helpers or transportation.
-Just grab a deep bin and fill with a medium like rice, dried beans, noodles, or sand.
-Add some construction toys, rocks, blocks, and a few play people, and you have yourself a construction wonderland. 🙂 Children will thrive with something open-ended like this because it allows them to pull from preconceived ideas and experiences and put them into play.
+This activity can be used all year round, and it can be a big focus when you teach about topics such as community helpers or transportation.
+Just grab a deep bin and fill it with rice, dried beans, noodles, or sand.
+Add some construction toys, rocks, blocks, and a few play people, and you have yourself a construction wonderland!
+Children will thrive with something open-ended like this because it allows them to pull from preconceived ideas and experiences and put them into play.

-To help reinforce their letter recognition skills, you can create an alphabet sensory bin.
-Start with adding 5-10 letters, both uppercase and lowercase, and mix them into a medium like sand, rice, or beans in a deep bin.
+To help reinforce letter recognition skills, you can create an alphabet sensory bin.
+Start by adding 5-10 letters, both uppercase and lowercase, and mix them into a medium such as sand, rice, or beans in a deep bin.
 If they are magnetic letters, it is fun to have children use a magnetic wand to “fish” for the letters.
 Once they find the letter and it sticks to the wand, the child can place it on the metal cookie sheet.

-Another fun way to explore our senses with letters, is to use different mediums to trace the alphabet.
-Using a shallow tray, place enough salt, sugar, or sand to cover the bottom of the tray.
+Another fun way to explore our senses with letters is to use different mediums to trace the alphabet.
+Use a shallow tray and place enough salt, sugar, or sand to cover the bottom of the tray.
 If you have toddlers doing this, have them practice drawing shapes and squiggles so they can work on those fine motor skills.

-For 3 and 4 year olds, have index cards with uppercase letters that they can practice writing in the salt.
+For 3 and 4-year-olds, have index cards with uppercase letters that they can practice writing in the salt.
 Offer the back of a pencil or paintbrush to practice as well.
 When ready, they can try writing on paper.
-This is a fun way for students to practice letters in a different way that doesn’t feel confining.
+This is a fun way for children to practice letters in a different way that doesn’t feel confining.
 This is an excellent way for children to build those prewriting muscles and skills.

 Sometimes our senses can experience overload, and children do not quite know how to self-regulate.
-Having a “calming corner” where children can go from co-regulating with a teacher to self-regulating in a designated area, can be super helpful for the child and for you as the teacher!
+Having a “calming corner” where children can go from co-regulating with an educator to self-regulating in a designated area can be super helpful!

 I love using Voss water bottles to create sensory bottles.
 Sometimes I use them in our science center or language center, but using them in my calming corner as a “calm down” bottle is a wonderful addition to my classroom.
-Students know that when they feel angry or sad, they can go to the calming corner to identify the feeling and allow their body to calm down.
+Children know that when they feel angry or sad, they can go to the calming corner to identify the feeling and allow their body to calm down.
 They can hold a stuffed animal, read a book, and hold one of the calming bottles.
-These calming bottles serve as a visual anchor to bring focus when the rest of the word seems to be spiraling out of control for the little one.
+These calming bottles serve as a visual anchor to bring focus when the rest of the world seems to be spiraling out of control.
 A child can shake the bottle as hard as they want (don’t use glass) and then watch the glitter release and settle while their bodies also settle.